NextLevel/NextLevel/README.md

 NextLevel was initally a weekend project that has now grown into a open community of camera platform enthusists.
 The software provides foundational components for managing media recording, camera interface customization, gestural interaction customization, and image streaming on iOS.
 The same capabilities can also be found in apps such as [Snapchat](http://snapchat.com), [Instagram](http://instagram.com), and [Vine](http://vine.co).

 The goal is to continue to provide a good foundation for quick integration (enabling projects to be taken to the next level) – allowing focus to placed on functionality that matters most whether it's realtime image processing, computer vision methods, augmented reality, or [computational photography](https://om.co/2018/07/23/even-leica-loves-computational-photography/).

+# ARKit

+NextLevel provides beta ARKit capture in addition to AVFoundation.
+This enables a variety of new camera features while leveraging the existing recording capabilities and media management of NextLevel.

+An example of ARKit mode can be found in the NextLevel [examples](https://github.com/NextLevel/examples) repository, there are a couple more components coming that I haven’t added yet – watch this space.

 ## Documentation